 TGaz Editor: please revise line 27-28 on page 92 of 11az draft 1.4 as below

-The ToD field contains a timestamp that represents the time, with respect to a time base, at which the first HE-LTF symbol of the corresponding NDP frame appeared at the transmit antenna connector.
+The ToD field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2274) appeared at the transmit antenna connector.
 The corresponding NDP frame in an RSTA2ISTA Location Measurement Report 1 (LMR) frame is a DL R2I NDP, while in an ISTA2RSTA LMR frame it is an UL I2R NDP.
 In both cases the corresponding NDP frame refers to a measurement exchange that included an NDP-A which carried the matching dialog token that is also included in this LMR.

 TGaz Editor: please revise line 5-6 on page 93 of 11az draft 1.4 as below

-The ToA field contains a timestamp that represents the time, with respect to a time base, at which the first HE-LTF symbol of the corresponding NDP frame arrived at the receive antenna connector.
+The ToA field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2274)arrived at the receive antenna connector.
 The corresponding NDP frame in an RSTA2ISTA LMR frame is an UL I2R NDP, while in an ISTA2RSTA LMR frame it is a DL R2I NDP.
 In both cases the corresponding NDP frame refers to a measurement exchange that included an NDP-A which carried the matching dialog token that is also included in this LMR.

 TGaz Editor: please revise line 24-28 on page 128 of 11az draft 1.4 as below

-The TOA field’s value contains a time stamp that represents the time, with respect to a time base, at which the start of the first HE-LTF of the associated NDP frame arrived at the receive antenna connector.
-The TOD field’s value contains a timestamp that represents the time, with respect to the same time base, at which the start of the first HE-LTF of the associated NDP frame appeared at the transmit antenna connector.
+The TOA field contains a time stamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2274)arrived at the receive antenna connector.
+The TOD field contains a timestamp that represents the time, with respect to the same time base, at which the start of the preamble of the corresponding NDP frame appeared at the transmit antenna connector.